Jishnu-Nandhiath/Ninja/README.md

 # Ninja
-Ninja is a slack bot.
+Ninja is a simple slack bot that can send welcome messages, display message counts, schedule, delete messages and can respond to reactions as well😎.

 The code requires .env file to function completely.
 It has been removed due to security issues.